emmacadavra/creature-feature-drf-api/README.md

 ## **Deployment**

-In this section I will explain the steps I took in order to deploy this project.
+In this section I will explain the steps I took in order to deploy this project, so that they can be followed if you wish to clone this project and work on it yourself.

 #### **Cloning/Forking**